 There are even Kondratiev’s waves which are describing how often big technological life cycles emerges.

 Even the ancient Jews were aware of cycles, and that is why they made laws where debt is forgiven.
 Every 7 years, if you were in debt, on 8th year you would be debt free.
 And it did not stop there.
 Every 50 years if you and your family had something of value like land which was taken away from you because you could not pay debt, it was given back to original owner.
-If there were slaves, after 50 years they were becomig free.
+If there were slaves, after 50 years they were becoming free.

 As we can conclude, resets and wild swings are totally normal and expected when you think about it.
 Ancient Chinese described cycles as Yin and Yang which are two stages of a cycle that consistently change into the other.